TL;DR

 57% of organizations already run AI agents in production.
 Gartner predicts 40% of enterprise apps will embed task-specific agents by end of 2026, up from less than 5% in 2025.

 This isn't hype.
-This is infrastructure being laid.
+It's infrastructure being laid down at speed.

 But here's the catch: of the 2,000+ companies now claiming to build "agentic AI," Gartner estimates only about 130 are genuine.
 The rest are what the industry calls "agent washing": rebranded chatbots, RPA systems, and copilots in an agent costume.

 The wrapper died.
-Then it put on a trench coat and called itself an agent.
+Then it put on a trench coat, called itself an agent, and went looking for a Series A.

 What Is an AI Wrapper, Really?

 A wrapper takes user input, sends it to one LLM with a prompt, and returns the response.
-One model.
-One call.
-One output.
-Maybe with a nice UI.
-That's it.
+One model, one call, one output - maybe with a nice UI bolted on.

 The problem isn't that wrappers use AI.
 The problem is they're one API call away from being replaced.
 OpenAI ships a better interface, a competitor copies your prompt, you're done.